 This route is best when water levels are low.
 When levels are normal or slightly above, you will often have to leave the riverside and make a higher traverse.
 During flood conditions, most or all of the route is nonexistent.

 From the parking lot, hike east toward the river.
 To your left, in the direction of the visitor center, there is an overlook accessed by a boardwalk, steps, and a ramp.
-Just a few yards before (downstream from) the overlook, a dirt-and-sand path leads through an obvious break in the trees for about 0.1 miles (at most), to a sandy area atop some cliffs.
+Just a few yards before (downstream from) the overlook, on the other side of a fence, a dirt-and-sand path leads through an obvious break in the trees for about 0.1 miles (at most), to a sandy area atop some cliffs.
 This is the top of Gorky Park.
 A few yards to the left, a gully leads down through a large, obvious break in the cliffs.
 My guidebook calls this route Class 4, but it's really Class 3, especially if you stay to the left as you descend.
 At the upstream end of the crag, there is a walk-down route that accesses some of the scrambling opportunities and unnamed routes on the crag, but high water levels will most likely bar access to the named routes via this descent.
 If, however, water levels are low enough, this is a nice way to start the traverse, for you will begin with an interesting scramble across some narrow ledges and outcrops just inches above the river.

 To get the most out of the setting, stay as close to the river as possible.
 As you near Microdome, water levels may force you to go up and over it and its neighboring rocks, but you should be able to return to the river level rather quickly after crossing the top of Microdome.
 The rambling will next take you past Fish Face, and then you will be confronted with the great block of slippery schist known as Flat Iron.